Table of Contents

 The rise of social media

-Social media accounts usually have weak security, and they contain a lot of personal information that can be used to commit fraud or identity theft.
+Social media accounts are a treasure trove of information for attackers.
+They contain a lot of personal information that can be used to commit fraud or identity theft.
 Many social media platforms store birthdates, addresses, and phone numbers.
-This makes account takeover a serious security issue for our favorite social networks.
+Combined with often weak and/or reused passwords created by users, account takeover attacks pose a serious security issue for our favorite social networks.

 The increase in data breaches